-The Prime Minister’s Office consists of a number of offices and secretariats.
-The Prime Minister’s Office is headed by Prime Minister Stefan Löfven, and includes Minister for Policy Coordination and Energy Ibrahim Baylan.
+The Prime Minister’s Office consists of several offices and secretariats.
+The Office is headed by Prime Minister Stefan Löfven and includes Minister for EU Affairs Hans Dahlgren.

 State secretaries work directly under the ministers.
 They assist the ministers in planning, coordination and follow-up of the Office’s activities.